sijuswamy/sijuswamy/README.md

 As a part of the professional life I have over 18 years of experience in Teaching that involved Undergraduate, Graduate, Post Graduate and Professional courses in Science , Engineering& Technology.

 During my stint at computational mathematics, I  have trained myself with ToTs from prominent institutes like IIT(M), ASDC (Gov.~ of Kerala) in modern technologies like Machine Learning, Deep Learning, Reinforcement Learning and Business Analytics.
-In my parent institution, I also looked after skill training related to Research, AI and Analytics services of research scholars.
+Currently handling skill training related to Research, AI and Analytics services of research scholars.

  I have led many FDPs and STTPs in Applied Mathematics and Artificial Intelligence.